tutsplus/Building-iOS-Apps-With-Xamarin/README.md

 ### Tuts+ Course: Building iOS Apps In C# With Xamarin
 #### Instructor: Derek Jensen

-Have you ever wanted to push your development career to new heights as a C# developer?
-Of course, who hasn't?
-For many people that means diving into the world of mobile development.
-Up until a few years ago that typically meant creating Windows Phone applications.
-Not to say that it is a bad platform, but it doesn't yet have the same market share as iOS and Android.
-So that meant we had to learn a slew of new languages and IDEs and wound up being a very daunting task that not everyone was ready for.
-Until now.
-With the advent of Xamarin, we can now write mobile applications that target multiple platforms in a single language using tools that we are already comfortable with.
-If you are anything like me, you are already excited.
-Want to hear more?
-Let's get to it.
+Xamarin is changing the way we write mobile applications.
+If you're a C# developer looking to get into the world of mobile, you can easily get started without having to learn new languages and IDEs.
+Xamarin allows you to write mobile applications that target multiple platforms in a single language using tools you're already comfortable with.
+In a previous course on Tuts+ we looked at Building Android Apps in C# With Xamarin.
+In this course you'll learn all you need to know to get started building iOS Apps.
+Let's do it!

 Source files for the Tuts+ course: [Building iOS Apps in C# With Xamarin](https://courses.tutsplus.com/courses/)